-Mechanical Engineering (ME) ME 160L [101L]: Mechanical Engineering Design I. (3) Introduction to engineering graphics, the design process, computer aided design, engineering ethics, design economics and project management.
+ME 160L: Mechanical Engineering Design I. (3) Introduction to engineering graphics, the design process, computer aided design, engineering ethics, design economics and project management.
 2 hrs lecture, 3 hrs. lab.
 Prerequisite: eligibility for admission to MATH 150.
-ME 260L [201L]: Mechanical Engineering Design II.
+ME 260L: Mechanical Engineering Design II.
 (3) The design process, project management, shop practice CNC and rapid prototyping, design economics and engineering ethics.
 2 hrs. lecture, 3 hrs lab.
 Prerequisites: ME 160L, and MATH 162.

+This course will be occasionally offered through Extended University but will be taught by UNM-Albuquerque and carry UNM main campus tuition rates.

-Environmental Science (ENVS) ENVS 101: The Blue Planet.
-(3) To understand global change and environmental concerns, this course weaves together an understanding of Earth's lithosphere, atmosphere and oceans and how ecosystems are linked to the physical environment.
+Environmental Science (ENVS)

+ENVS 101: The Blue Planet.
+(3)

+To understand global change and environmental concerns, this course weaves together an understanding of Earth's lithosphere, atmosphere and oceans and how ecosystems are linked to the physical environment.
 Students are encouraged, but not required, to enroll concurrently in 102L.

-ENVS 102L: The Blue Planet Laboratory (1) Introductory environmental earth science laboratory.
+ENVS 102L: The Blue Planet Laboratory (1)

+Introductory environmental earth science laboratory.
 Includes minerals, rocks, and rock cycle, topographic maps, local geology and groundwater, weather and climate.

 Pre- or corequisite: ENVS 101.

-English (ENGL) Courses marked with an may be repeated for credit because subject matter varies.
 Students placing into English 099 [IS-E 010] or English 100 [IS-E 100] must also take ARSC 198, Introduction to Undergraduate Study as a pre- or corequisite.
 ENGL 099: Developmental English II (1-4 credit hours) An intensive study of fundamental writing skills, focusing upon paragraph development, fluency, and introducing the essay.
 Note: At UNM-LA this course is offered for 4 credit hours with A, B, C, CR, NC grading, has a co-requisite of ISE 020, and includes a skills laboratory.
 ISE 020: Reading I. (1) Reading for accuracy and understanding in short expository passages.
 Vocabulary, sequence and discussion skills are emphasized.
 ABC/NC or CR/NC.